Art Ensemble of Chicago: History

 In 1967, Wilson left the group to join Paul Butterfield's band, and for a period the group was a quartet without a full-time drummer.
-Jarman and Mitchell served as artistic directors at the cooperative summer camp Circle Pines Center in Delton, Michigan, in August of 1968, during the same week that the Democratic Convention was in Chicago.
+Jarman and Mitchell served as artistic directors at the cooperative summer camp Circle Pines Center in Delton, Michigan, in August 1968, during the same week that the Democratic Convention was in Chicago.
 After a farewell concert at the Unitarian Church in Evanston, Illinois, in fall, 1968, the remaining group traveled to Paris.
-In Paris, the ensemble was based at the Théâtre des Vieux Colombier.
+In Paris, the ensemble was based at the Théâtre du Vieux Colombier.